uob-itservices/as-business-systems-standards/style_guides/pl_sql_packages.md

 ```
 c_get_level_m_marks
 ```
-Where a cursor parameters these must be defined as parameters and not reference variables available to the cursor.
+Where a cursor accepts parameters these must be explictly defined and not reference subprogram variables available to the cursor.
 For example:

 ```sql
 c_get_term(p_date IN DATE)